 (2) A person aggrieved by a determination of the Commission may submit an appeal to the Minister in accordance with section 62.

-[Section 104D inserted by No. 6 of 2000 s.
+[Section 104D inserted: No. 6 of 2000 s.
 15.]

 104E.
 Suppliers to give Commission tickets if licence cancelled etc.